Elementary Persian Texts

 Scope and syllabus

-Although the spoken language is not taught as part of the course, students can expect to improve their oral and aural competence through films, audio material and conversational exchanges.
+Although the spoken language is not taught as part of the module, students can expect to improve their oral and aural competence through films, audio material and conversational exchanges.

 The students will be expected to purchase Michael Hillmann's Persian Fiction Reader (1995)